If you’re tipping the scales at about 400 lbs., it’s important to know how to choose the right bike for you.

-The other worry is that most plus sizes are tall and won’t fit in a majority of the standard bikes.
+The other worry is that most people who weight 400 lbs are taller than average.
+This means they won’t fit in a majority of standard bikes.

 The thing is that even after modifications, it’s still very difficult to make a normal bicycle perform like plus size bikes.

 There are companies which specialize in making bikes for heavy riders.
-I am referring to manufacturers like Zize bikes which has some fantastic bikes for 400 lbs and other excellent bikes for big men.
+I am referring to a manufacturer like Zize Bikes which has some fantastic 400 lbs weight capacity bikes and other excellent bikes for big men.

 You cannot also go wrong with companies like Day6 Bicycles and Mongoose Bicycles, the popular maker of mtb, BMX, and urban bikes.